-Get business insurance early on, so you don’t lose money before you can grow.
 A good business insurance plan, whether it contains general liability insurance or professional liability insurance, can protect you in the event of an unforeseen and costly circumstance.

 The bottom line?
 Get insurance.
 It’s hard to grow your business if you have an early setback.